The TD Platinum Travel Visa Card is an entry-level credit card that lets you earn points in the bank’s proprietary TD Rewards program.

-- 5 TD Rewards points per dollar spent on travel booked through Expedia for TD
+- 6 TD Rewards points per dollar spent on Expedia for TD

-- 3 TD Rewards points per dollar spent on restaurants and recurring bill payments
+- 3 TD Rewards points per dollar spent on pre-authorized purchases

 The best way to redeem TD Rewards points is by booking travel through Expedia for TD, an online travel portal operated in partnership with Expedia.